 - Water the plant like you normally would.

-- Close the bag above the plant making sure there is a lot of air in it.
-If there is not enough air in the bag, blow air into it until it is puffed up.
+- Close the bag above the plant.
+Before closing, blow air into it until it is puffed up.

-- Seal the bag with a piece of rope or rubber band.
+- Seal the bag with a piece of rope or a rubber band.

 - Do not place the plant greenhouse in direct sunlight.
-Indirect sunlight or shadier spots are better.
-Otherwise, your plants might burn in the bag.
+Choose indirect sunlight or shadier spots to prevent burns.

 5. The Plant Pool: For Water-Loving Plants Only